 - Burlap and tp rolls pumpkins

 Great project for fall to work on with kids, these adorable fabric pumpkins are no sew and suitable for crafters of all levels.
-These pumpkin crafts are also a nice gift idea for family and friends or a wonderful last minute Halloween or even a Thanksgiving decoration or centerpiece.
+These pumpkin crafts are also a nice gift idea for family and friends, a wonderful last minute Halloween decor or even a Thanksgiving decoration or centerpiece.

-So if you love fall and are short on time but still want your home to get all that festive vibe, make a bunch of these fabric pumpkins!
+So if you love fall and are short on time, supplies (and money) but still want your home to get all that festive vibe, make a bunch of these fabric pumpkins!
 Stunning in all kinds of fabric, from knit to cotton or burlap!

 Get FREE access to my entire resource library!